Skip to content

 Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.

-If you’re in Chania for the full day, you can also read my blogs on where to grab breakfast or dinner on my best restaurants in Chania blog, or my is Chania worth visiting blog.
+If you’re in Chania for the full day, you can also read my blogs on where to grab breakfast or dinner on my best restaurants in Chania guide, or my is Chania worth visiting guide.

 How to get to Limnoupolis waterpark